He IS faithful

 “Rock Bottom”

 A new look at the phrase “rock bottom”.
 Many people use this to say they’ve reached their lowest in life.
-When I hear that reference, I think about how when we reach our “bottom” in life, that’s where we find The Rock.
+When I hear that reference, I think about how when we reach our “bottom” in life, that’s where we find the Rock.
 He never leaves, its just that sometimes it takes us reaching the bottom to find Him.
 We can go to the depths and He is there.
 Though we walk through the valleys… He is there.
-When we reach “rock bottom”, He, The Rock himself, is there.
+When we reach “rock bottom”, He, the Rock himself, is there.